pmarke/ocam_ros/README.md

 A ROS wrapper for the OCAM Global Shutter Camera

 This is basically a ROS wrapper around the withrobot [opencv examples](http://withrobot.com/en/camera/ocam-1cgn-u/?ckattempt=1).
-It has been tested primarily with the 1CGN-U color global shutter camera, but will likely work with the mono version 1MGN-U
+It has been tested primarily with the 1CGN-U color global shutter camera, but will likely work with the mono version 1MGN-U.

 ## Important
 Different versions of the oCam firmware have different API, so they are not all compatible with this ROS node.
 I can confirm that the firwmare [1CGN-U_R1803_180404.img](https://github.com/withrobot/oCam/blob/master/Firmware/oCam-1CGN-U_R1803_180404.img) works on my device.
 Please update (or roll back) your firmware to this version.

 ## Functionality
-- Display Image and publish to ROS network
+- Display Image and publish to ROS network, configure settings
 - Use the `~show_image` parameter to adjust brightness and exposure on the fly with keyboard shortcuts (similar to oCam linux examples).

 ## Supported Image Formats
 * USB 3.0
   * 8-bit Greyscale 1280 x 960 @ 45 fps
   * 8-bit Greyscale 1280 x 720 @ 60 fps
-  * 8-bit Greyscale 640 x 480 @ 80 fps
+  * 8-bit Greyscale 640 x 480 @ 100 fps
   * 8-bit Greyscale 320 x 240 @ 160 fps
 * USB 2.0
   * 8-bit Greyscale 1280 x 960 @ 22.5 fps
   * 8-bit Greyscale 1280 x 720 @ 30 fps
-  * 8-bit Greyscale 640 x 480 @ 80 fps
+  * 8-bit Greyscale 640 x 480 @ 100 fps
   * 8-bit Greyscale 320 x 240 @ 160 fps

 ## Installation